 If for lack of a unanimous agreement between the Ten, the German-Italian proposal cannot be realized, then in view of the pressing need for progress on European solidarity in vital fields of common interest such as security, monetary stability, the fight against unemployment, and legal and cultural affairs, Parliament will have to turn its thoughts to an idea to which the present paralysis inescapably leads: namely, the possibility of the Member States which are most aware of the urgent need for common action banding together in an enterprise which one or more Member States may find it inopportune to join.
-The aim would be to adapt to the present situation the suggestion made by Leo Tindemans in his report to the European Council on European Union (Chapter III paragraph 2 'a new approach'):
+The aim would be to adapt to the present situation the suggestion made by Leo Tindemans in his report to the European Council on European Union (Chapter III paragraph 2 a new approach):

-'It must be possible to allow that:
+It must be possible to allow that:

-within the Community framework of an overall concept of European Union as defined in this report and accepted by the Nine, and on the basis of an action programme drawn up in a field decided upon by the common institutions, whose principles are accepted by all, but will at the same time receive from the other States any aid and assistance that can be given them to enable them to catch the others up, and will take part, within the joint institutions, in assessing the results obtained in the field in guestion.
+- within the Community framework of an overall concept of European Union as defined in this report and accepted by the Nine, - and on the basis of an action programme drawn up in a field decided upon by the common institutions, whose principles are accepted by all, - (1) those States which are able to progress have a duty to forge ahead, - (2) those States which have reasons for not progressing which the Council, on a proposal from the Commission, acknowledges as valid do not do so,

+- but will at the same time receive from the other States any aid and assistance that can be given them to enable them to catch the others up, - and will take part, within the joint institutions, in assessing the results obtained in the field in question.